orta/kf-theme-vscode/README.md

 And thanks to [Sheetal Nandi](https://github.com/sheetalkamat) for fixing one TypeScript grammar problem for us :D

 ## What's new?
+### 17.0.0
+- **New!** &mdash; The hell just got frozen as Kary Themes now offer icons!
+With this release you'll be able to pick one of the two icon themes fully hormonized and carefully aligned for this theme.
+They work great on both Light and Dark themes.
+- **New!** &mdash; Go Lang is now officially onboard of the first class supported languages!
+- **New!** &mdash; Hell got even more frozen because we now also support C++ first class!
+Many many goodies for C++ are included.

 ### 16.0.0
 - **New!** &mdash; Much Better Active Tab Colors both in Dark & Light Themes with background color and border colors
 - **New!** &mdash; Matching brace colors added